 Filming Victoria Falls is done throughout the year, Zambia has three distinct seasons.
 December to April is the hot, wet season.
 May to August is the cool, dry season.
 September to November is the hot, dry season.

-Why use Film crew fixers to film Victoria Falls
+Why use Africa Fixers to film Victoria Falls

 Film crew Fixers is a local fixer company based in East Africa.
 We assist filming companies and Production agencies in Zambia and other African countries for the last 10 years.
 We handle all fixer services required with our professional team of local fixers and driver guides.
 We have all relevant connections with other service providers and government agencies to make sure that accreditation and filming permits in Zambia are processed in the shortest time possible.
 Contact us for details and all relevant information you would like to know for successful filming Victoria Falls.